beego/beedoc/en-US/mvc/controller/controller.md

 }
 ```

 In the example above, it defined base class and initialized some variables.
-It will test if the executing Controller is a implementing of NestPrepareer, if it is call the method of sub class.
+It will test if the executing Controller is a implementing of NestPreparer, if it is call the method of sub class.
 Let's see the implementation of `NestPreparer`:

 ```
 type BaseAdminRouter struct {